|Northland Bone and Joint, Inc.|

 - Pulling a person who is reclining in bed into a sitting position.

 - Transferring a person from a bed to a wheelchair.

 - Leaning over a person for long periods of time.

-When you lift or move a person:
+Some general guidelines to follow when you lift or move a person include: